AusDTO/Digital-Service-Standard/design-guides/Assisted digital.md

 <h1>Assisted digital</h1>
-Assist users to interact and transact with government digitally, and provide alternatives for those who can’t.<p><a id="top" name="top"></a>A whole-of-government assisted digital strategy will ensure that assisted digital support is delivered consistently across government services and is a priority for all new and enhanced digital services.</p>
+Assist users to interact and transact with government digitally, and provide alternatives for those who can’t.<p>A whole-of-government assisted digital strategy will ensure that assisted digital support is delivered consistently across government services and is a priority for all new and enhanced digital services.</p>
 <p>All agencies with <a href="http://www.dto.gov.au/standard/scope-digital-service-standard">services in scope</a> will need to outline their plan for providing digital assistance as part of their <a href="http://www.dto.gov.au/standard/digital-transformation-plan">Digital Transformation Plan</a>.</p>
 <p>As this guide evolves it will outline the circumstances in which a person may require assistance with digital interactions and the ways that this may be provided.</p>
 <h2>Why must I?</h2>